 When can we visit King’s College Chapel and grounds?

 Please see our opening times calendar for further details.

 We ask you to arrive promptly for your visit to ensure our visitor arrival times are appropriately staggered.
-Once in the Chapel and grounds, you are welcome to stay as long as you wish, but we do kindly ask you to maintain social distancing with others outside of your visiting party.
+Once in the Chapel and grounds, you are welcome to stay as long as you wish, up to closing time.

 We encourage tickets to purchased online and in advance, as we can not guarantee availability on the day.
 If you wish to purchase tickets in person, please visit King's College Visitor Centre on King's Parade, located opposite the main entrance of the College.
 All visits are timed entry.

 Can we attend Evensong at King’s College Chapel?

 We are delighted to welcome back guests to join us at a service here at King's College.
 There is no need to book, but it is advisable to arrive around 5pm.
 Entry will not be permitted after 5.25pm.

 Photography, and use of mobile phones during service, is strictly prohibited.
 We kindly ask you to respect this so that others may enjoy the service.

 Please note that services will resume at the end of September.